hungyuenhei/portfolio/Competition Netflix Top 10/Business Questions and Demo.md

 ### Problem 1 Statement

-Total watching hours to the top_10 shows on each category globally
+Demonstrate the total watching hours to the top_10 shows on each category globally.

 ### Schema Setup